 In bear country you need to be even more careful.
 Bears can smell food from miles away and you don’t want them invading your campsite.
 When camping with bears all food should be kept in locking bear container or designated lock box.

-8) Pack The Right Clothing
+8) Pack For The Weather

 Try to pack more clothing than you think you’ll need.
 You never know what’s going to happen on a camping trip.
 The weather changes on a dime and you never know when you’ll get soaked or muddy.
 At the very least bring some rain gear and a light jacket just in case.

 After a long hike you’re going to be dirty and sweaty.
 Nobody wants to sleep in the nasty clothes that they hiked in.
 Bring a change of clothes so you don’t have to sleep in grungy clothing.